VirtusLab/render/README.md

 GLOBAL OPTIONS:
    --debug, -d               run in debug mode
-   --in value                the input template file, stdin if empty --out value               the output file, stdout if empty --config value            optional configuration YAML file, can be used multiple times --set value, --var value  additional parameters in key=value format, can be used multiple times --help, -h                show help
+   --indir value             the input directory, can't be used with --out --outdir value            the output directory, the same as --outdir if empty, can't be used with --in --in value                the input template file, stdin if empty, can't be used with --outdir --out value               the output file, stdout if empty, can't be used with --indir --config value            optional configuration YAML file, can be used multiple times --set value, --var value  additional parameters in key=value format, can be used multiple times --help, -h                show help